Mercerenies/a-turtles-troll/README.md

 * Undead mobs now often hatch from eggs with helmets
 * Villagers who transform into zombie villagers via trading keep the correct profession now
+* Copper ore and deepslate ores now count as ores for drop and levitation purposes
+* 1.17 slab and stair blocks behave like other slab and stair blocks for the slowness effect
+* Deepslate can produce a silverfish effect now, like other stone blocks
+* Azalea leaves are leaves, for the purposes of fire and bedrock effects

 # Version 1.4